Devops vs. Agile

 What is the accurate description of Agile and DevOps?
 Which practice is better?
 Can they work together, or should you choose one over the other?
 Can DevOps replace Agile?
-So many questions as usual… In this post, we try to figure them out.
+In this post, we try to figure it out.

 In fact, both practices are critical to be implemented in the software development life cycle of any product.